 Symptoms of severe dehydration

 Breaking of fasting (berbuka) should not be delayed.
+When breaking fast, drink plenty of fluids and have a healthy meal.
 Try not to go overboard when you

 buka puasa!